Jewel Golf Course Update

 Overview – Queen’s Meadows 1 - Queen’s Meadows 2 - Queen’s Highlands 1 - Queen‘s Highlands 2

-DRIVING RANGE UPDATE -- This piece has a site plan with a new developer.
+DRIVING RANGE UPDATE -- This piece has a preliminary site plan with a new developer.
 The concept is for an elderly care development called Hampton Manor.
 There will be assisted and independent living facilities available.
-These plans will be discussed at the Planning Commission meeting on Monday, May 13, 2022 at 7:00 PM.
+These plans were discussed at the Planning Commission meeting on Monday, May 13, 2022 at 7:00 PM and approved.
+City Council and the developer are working out the PUD Agreement.
+The developer will need to return to a Planning Commission meeting for Final Site Plan Approval.
+The developers will be on the agenda for the July 18, 2022 Planning Commission meeting.

 Plans - Impact Assessment